omerwe/LEAP/README.md

 ```
 python probit.py --bfilesim <Plink base file> --pheno <phenotype file> --prev <prevalence> --out <output base file> --h2 <heritability> [--eigen <eigen file> --extractSim <SNPs used in the liability estimation> --related <relatedness file>]
 ```
 This script creates a file called \<output base file\>.liabs, with estimated liabilities for every individual.
 The estimated liabilities can be used directly for GWAS by using them as a standard phenotype file.
-The eigen file is the one computes in stage 2, and the h2 parameter should be the heritability estimate from stage 3.
+The eigen file is the one computed in stage 2, and the h2 parameter should be the heritability estimate from stage 3.
 The extractSim and relatedness file parameters should be the same as in stage 3.

 **5) Test for Associations:**
 ```